Naterus/larabank/README.md

 The most important part of that code is the `$check_balance` line where you chain the query with lockForUpdate().
 This is where the pessimistic lock is applied on the database.
 Any other user trying to update that row would be blocked until the transaction commits successfully  or fails and rollback.

-To verify that this works, uncomment the `//sleep(40);` by removing both forward slash before the sleep, login account and go to transfer page, Then open another incognito tab and do the same.
-You should have two transfer pages opened, Initiate transfer on the first page with the exact amount of your current balance. while it loads, go to the incognito page and initiate another transfer, When both pages are done loading, the second page should return insufficient funds while the first should be successful.
 ## Screen

 `Dashboard`